Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: System Description

+In the second approach, we assume a dev-set from the new target domain is available, and we optimize a transform on this dev-set.

-While various approaches for speaker adaptation~\cite{ganitkevitch2005speaker,gales1996mean} can also be used for LangID domain adaptation as well, these approaches usually require updating model parameters.
-Here we describe a simple and straightforward method to adapt an existing LangID model to a specific domain by directly transforming the neural network output.
-Assume the original output of the LangID model is denoted as a probability distribution over $K$ languages $\mat{p}\in [0,1]^K$.
-For a specific domain, let $\mat{a}$ and $\mat{b}$ be two $K$-dim vectors.
+Assume that the original output of the LangID model is denoted as a probability distribution over $K$ languages $\mat{p}\in [0,1]^K$.
+For the new domain, let $\mat{a}$ and $\mat{b}$ be two $K$-dimensional vectors.
 We transform $\mat{p}$ into a new probability distribution:

 where $\odot$ denotes element-wise multiplication.